YaoAnbang/YaoAnbang.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Short Bio"
-excerpt: "About me"
+excerpt: "Short Bio"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Anbang Yao got his Ph.D. degree from Tsinghua University in Jan.
 2010.
 He is currently a Senior Staff Research Scientist at Intel Labs China where he leads the research efforts on 2D/3D scene understanding, deep neural network design and compression, emotion analysis and so forth.
 He has 60+ PCT/US patent applications got granted/filed, which are widely used in Intel AI related HW designs and SW applications.
-As the first/corresponding author, he has published 20+ top-tier research papers in NeurIPS, ICLR, CVPR, ICCV, ECCV, TIP, PR and etc. He has been recognized with numerous Awards at Intel, including 1 Intel Global Inventor (2018, 1 out of ~10000 employees of Intel China), 3 Intel Labs Gordy Awards (2014/2015/2016), 1 Intel Labs Top-1 Inventor of the Year (2017), 2 Intel China Awards (2016/2017), 1 Intel China Employee of the Year Award (2017) and 1 i360 Design Hero Award of Intel IOTG Asian Region (2017).
+As the first/corresponding author, he has published 20+ top-tier research papers in NeurIPS, ICLR, CVPR, ICCV, ECCV, TIP, PR and etc. He has been recognized with numerous Awards at Intel, including 1 Intel Global Inventor (2018), 3 Intel Labs Gordy Awards (2014/2015/2016), 1 Intel Labs Top-1 Inventor of the Year (2017), 2 Intel China Awards (2016/2017), 1 Intel China Employee of the Year Award (2017) and 1 i360 Design Hero Award of Intel IOTG Asian Region (2017).

 Publications
 =====